dukeboard/kevoree-modeling-framework/README.md

  * Memory optimized object oriented modeling API
  * JS (Browser, NodeJS) and JVM cross-compiled models
  * Efficient visitors for models traversal
- * Unique path for each model elements
+ * Unique path for each model element
  * Optimized query language to lookup model elements
- * Traces operators for models low-levels operations
+ * Trace operators to atomize model operations into low-level primitive sequences
  * Built-in load/save operation in JSON/XMI format
- * Built-in different clone strategy (mutable only, copy on write)
+ * Built-in clone strategies (mutable elements only, copy on write)
- * Built-in models merge and diff operators
+ * Built-in merge and diff operators
- * Persistence layers for BigModel with lazy load
+ * Persistence layer for BigModels with lazy load policy
  * Distributed datastore for BigData models

 Getting started
 ---------------

-The easiest way to start using KMF is though Maven build system.
-To leverages Maven you can use you own (certainly already existing) project or use a sample to kick-off.
+The Apache Maven dependencies and plugin management system is probably the easiest way to start using KMF.
+You can complete one of your existing project with the configuration that comes next, or simply follow the kick-off sample project provided here.

 > NB : standalone compiler and NetBeans/Eclipse/IntelliJ plugins are coming soon !